interTwin-eu/.github/profile/README.md

 ##
 interTwin is an EU-funded project with the goal to co-design and implement the prototype of an interdisciplinary Digital Twin Engine – an open source platform based on open standards that offers the capability to integrate with application-specific Digital Twins.

+interTwin is funded by the European Union Grant Agreement Number 101058386

 <!--